Next.js Guide

 yarn add @tamagui/next-theme

-Here's how you'd set up your NextTamaguiProvider.tsx:
+Here’s how to set up your NextTamaguiProvider.tsx:

 NextTamaguiProvider.tsx